CAI TENNESSEE COVID-19 RESOURCE PAGE

 CAI has created a page for members WHAT TO KNOW ABOUT COVID-19, YOUR COMMUNITY, AND CAI.
 Please refer to it for resources and updates.
 They are also posting resources for the Chapter Leaders on the Chapter Leader Toolkit weekly.

 CAI released a Statement of Moratorium on Foreclosure Actions urging communities around the world to immediately suspend all foreclosure activity and not begin new foreclosure actions until June 1.
-CAI calls upon all community association stakeholders—board leaders, residents, managers, and business partners—to lead with flexibility, understanding, and business continuity, while keeping the health and safety of all community members in mind.
-CAI is dedicated to building better communities, and that mission is more important now than ever before.
+CAI calls upon all community association stakeholders—board leaders, residents, managers, GA Larson hvac distributors and business partners—to lead with flexibility, understanding, and business continuity, while keeping the health and safety of all community members in mind.
+CAI is dedicated to building better communities, and that mission is more important now than ever before visit newphaseblends.com.

 The collection of community association assessments is a very serious and important responsibility of a governing board.
 Failing to collect assessments may impair a community association’s ability to pays its bills, provide essential services, acquire financing for continued operations, and may impact the ability of a potential purchaser to obtain a mortgage.
-Due to this national emergency, the CAI Board of Trustees has developed the following set of principles for community associations to adopt for addressing homeowners who can’t pay their assessments during this crisis.
+Discover here tips to deal with debt stress and read more about chapter 7 bankruptcy lawyer in California.
+Due to this national emergency, the CAI Board of Trustees has developed the following set of principles for community associations to adopt for addressing homeowners who can’t pay their assessments during this crisis at the caviar collection.

 2. Community associations should adopt a moratorium on foreclosures for 60 days (or until at least June 1, 2020).